Roller Skating in Brisbane

-Lace your skates or strap on your blades, and get ready to hit the rink!
-Brisbane has some fantastic skating rinks the whole family can enjoy – both roller skating and ice skating.
+Lace your skates!
+Brisbane has some fantastic skating rinks the whole family can enjoy – so get ready to hit the rink!
 Whether you’re a first-time skater or you cruise like a pro, you’re sure to find a session to suit.
 Beginners can learn at their own pace, or join one of the learn-to-skate sessions on offer.
-More advanced skaters might enjoy figure skating or inline hockey sessions.
 Either way, you’re sure to have a blast at this fun, family-friendly activity.
 You might also be interested in our information about iceskating in Brisbane.

 Digi Roller skating rink, Hillcrest

 Escape the heat and get active at Digi Roller Skating Rink.
 The large, air-conditioned rink offers patrons a fun, family friendly environment, and is suitable for all ages and ability levels.
 Snacks, drinks and hot food are available from the onsite canteen.
 You can hire skates or blades, and there is a skate shop selling skates and equipment.
 Visitors can also purchase family or multi-session passes for discounted entry rates.

 Fun skate sessions Fun skate sessions are run on Saturdays and Sundays.
 Friday nights are a special treat with an RnB session held between 7.00-9:30pm.
 The session includes games, music and prizes.
 Please note, sessions may vary during the school holidays.